tudousponge/python-for-data-and-media-communication-gitbook/notes-week-04.md

 All classes have a function called `__init__()`, which is always executed when the class is being initiated.
 Therefore the `__init__()` function is used to assign values to object properties, or other operations that are necessary to do when the object is being created.

-Example 28: Create a animal class.
+Example 28: Create an animal class.

 ```python
 class Animal(): #class + class name to give a statement